4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 4. Selimiye Mosque

-Of course, you can visit the mosque regardless of whether there is a performance or not.
-Simply remember mosque etiquette at all times.
-Also, remember this is a large and working mosque, so there will be times when it is closed for prayers.
-There is no entrance fee, however any donations are greatly received and will go toward the upkeep of this historic mosque.
+Of course, you can visit the mosque regardless of whether there is a performance.
+Remember mosque etiquette at all times.
+Also, remember this is a large, working mosque so that it will be closed for prayers at times.
+There is no entrance fee; however, any donations are greatly appreciated and will go toward the upkeep of this historic mosque.

 Remember to check the schedules for these venues in advance, as Whirling Dervish performances may not be available every day.